thiri-win/wtc-learning-notes/05_php.md

 {
     abstract public function myMethod();
 }
+// Fatal error: Class MyClass contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (MyClass::myMethod)
 ```

 It is an error because there is no abstract keyword before the class: